00Emily00/Initial-Pre-Work/README.md

 ## What code is rendered in the browser?

-put your answer here - HTML and if you have a CSS file included, then that's rendered too.
+put your answer here - HTML, JavaScript and if you have a CSS file included, then that's rendered too.

 ## What is the server-side code’s main function?